remydagostino/cutup/readme.md

   - Some other poems?
   - Genesis
 - Need to sanitize html before setting (once I start loading potentially malicious data)
+- Better to use growing textbox than content-editable, saves having to deal with html
+- Hand should grab while dragging
+- Maybe line height should be set by the number of boxes rather than individual controls on the boxes.
+Two boxes means you want to interlace two pieces of text.
+3 boxes means 3.
+There could be an additional global control.
+- Next up should be:
+  - [ ] Absolute positioning each line of text so that it can be copied.
+  - [ ] Zooming and panning the canvas
+  - [ ] Filling text boxes with random nonsense